wmay/euc-safety/_guides/impact.md

 result in more severe injuries, so it's a good idea to protect them as well.

 There are a bunch of styles of pads available.
 Skateboard/rollerblade and motorcycle pads are the most widely used.
 Of the two styles, skateboard pads provide more protection for smaller impacts, while motorcycle pads provide more protection for harder impacts.
 Therefore heavier people should lean more toward motorcycle pads, while lighter people may find that skateboard pads work better for them.

 Among motorcycle pads, off-road pads with hard shells and the on-road pads in motorcycle clothing are both mostly good choices, assuming the pads stay in place.
-Knees are an exception where hard shells may be more protective.

 At higher speeds it's a good idea to switch to [abrasion resistant motorcycle clothing]({{ site.baseurl }}{% link _guides/abrasion.md %}) with internal